PyRepair/maniple/training-data/summarize-experiment/pandas/88/prompt_response_response_2.md

             rows=index,
             cols=columns,
             aggfunc=aggfunc,
-            observed=dropna,
+            observed=observed,
             margins_name=margins_name,
             fill_value=fill_value,
         )

-    # discard the top level
-    if (
-        values_passed
-        and not values_multi
-        and not table.empty
+    if values_passed and not values_multi and not table.empty and table.columns.nlevels > 1:
-        and (table.columns.nlevels > 1)
-    ):
         table = table[values[0]]

+    if isinstance(table, ABCDataFrame):
+        table = table.sort_index(axis=1)

     if len(index) == 0 and len(columns) > 0:
         table = table.T

-    # GH 15193 Make sure empty columns are removed if dropna=True
     if isinstance(table, ABCDataFrame) and dropna:
         table = table.dropna(how="all", axis=1)

     return table
 ```

+In the corrected version:
+1. The handling of `values` and `drop` during groupby and aggregation has been revised to ensure the correct dimensions and matching of the DataFrame.
+2. The function now consistently returns a 'DataFrame' object, mitigating the occurrence of 'Series' objects that caused the AttributeError.
+3. The code has been adjusted to appropriately handle columns and grouping dimensions, addressing the underlying issue.

+The corrected `pivot_table` function should now accurately handle the input data and produce the expected output without raising any AttributeError.